Microsoft/IntuneDocs.sv-se/intune/configuration/macos-device-features-settings.md

 ## <a name="login-window"></a>Inloggningsfönstret

-### <a name="settings-apply-to-device-enrollment-and-automated-device-enrollment"></a>Inställningarna gäller för: enhets registrering och automatisk enhets registrering
+### <a name="settings-apply-to-device-enrollment-and-automated-device-enrollment"></a>Inställningarna gäller för: Enhetsregistrering och automatisk enhetsregistrering

 #### <a name="window-layout"></a>Fönsterlayout